Weave Code

 proengsoft/laravel-jsvalidation

-Reuse Laravel validation rules, messages, and FormRequests for automatic client-side form validation—no custom JS needed.
-Built on jQuery Validation, supports localization and most rules, with AJAX checks for unique/exists/active_url and custom rules.
+Reuse Laravel validation rules, messages, and FormRequests for automatic client-side form validation—no custom JS required.
+Built on jQuery Validation with localization support, plus AJAX validation for unique/exists/active_url and custom rules.
+Supports Laravel 11–13, PHP 8.2–8.4.

 View on GitHub